cwoodruff/book-network-programming-csharp/Chapter03/chapter03.md

 In the digital realm, just as in the physical world, you need an address to send something to someone.
 Sockets are no different.
 A combination of an IP address and a port number uniquely identifies each socket.
 The IP address locates the device on the network, and the port number identifies a specific service on that device.

 Much like how homes have unique addresses to receive mail, devices, and applications on a network utilize socket addresses to exchange data.
-This subsectionUnderstanding socket addressing delves into the intricacies of socket addressingits intricacies, focusing on its significance and implementation within the context of C# and .NET.
+This subsectionUnderstanding socket addressing delves into the intricacies of socket addressing its intricacies, focusing on its significance and implementation within the context of C# and .NET.

 ### Fundamentals of socket addressing

-A socket address serves asis a unique identifier that pinpoints where data should be sent or received.
+A socket address serves as a unique identifier that pinpoints where data should be sent or received.
 This address is a combination of:
-- **IP Address** : Represents the identity of a machine on a network.
+- **IP Address**: Represents the identity of a machine on a network.
 It could be an IPv4 address (e.g., 192.168.1.10) or an IPv6 address (e.g., 2001:0db8:85a3:0000:0000:8a2e:0370:7334).
-- **Port Number** : A 16-bit number that identifies a specific process or application on the machine.
+- **Port Number**: A 16-bit number that identifies a specific process or application on the machine.
 It ensures that data reaches the correct recipient, especially when multiple processes might be communicating simultaneously.

 ### Special port numbers